Global biodiversity: Estimates of total number of species

 In 1982, Terry Erwin published an estimate of global species richness of 30 million, by extrapolating from the numbers of beetles found in a species of tropical tree.
 In one species of tree, Erwin identified 1200 beetle species, of which he estimated 163 were found only in that type of tree.
 Given the 50,000 described tropical tree species, Erwin suggested that there are almost 10 million beetle species in the tropics.
 In 2011 a study published in PLoS Biology estimated there to be 8.7 million ± 1.3 million eukaryotic species on Earth.

 By 2017, most estimates projected there to be around 11 million species or fewer on Earth.
-A 2017 study estimated there are around at least 1 to 6 billion species, 70-90% of which are bacteria.
+A 2017 study estimated there are at least 1 to 6 billion species, 70-90% of which are bacteria.
 A May 2016 study based on scaling laws estimated that 1 trillion species (overwhelmingly microbes) are on Earth currently with only one-thousandth of one percent described, though this has been controversial and a 2019 study of varied environmental samples of 16S ribosomal RNA estimated that there exist 0.8-1.6 million species of prokaryotes.